gunjanthesystem/ActivRec/ReadMe.md

     _Towards the Recommendation of Personalised Activity Sequences in the Tourism Domain_, The 2nd ACM RecSys Workshop on Recommenders in Tourism (RecTour 2017), 2017

-4. Kumar, G., Jerbi, H. and O'Mahony, M. P., 2020 (_This latest publication is in-submission._)
+4. Kumar, G., Jerbi, H. and O'Mahony, M. P., 2020 (_in-submission._)

-Additional documentation will be provided soon.
+Additional documentation will be added soon.
 Queries can be sent to gunjan.kumar@insight-centre.org

-#### Sources used for some baselines:
+#### Sources used for some baselines recommenders:
 The implementation for the following baselines are based on code from the following sources:

 1. AKOM-order: (http://www.philippe-fournier-viger.com/spmf/) [Java].
 2. GRU4Rec: (https://github.com/hidasib/GRU4Rec) [Python].
 3. HGRU4Rec: (https://github.com/mquad/hgru4rec) [Python].